gazay/share_some_love/LOVE.md

   Follow on github: [@mbleigh](http://github.com/mbleigh)

-  My sincere thanks to [**Michael Bleigh**](http://github.com/mbleigh) for made this idea happened, I mean
+  Thank you so much [**Michael Bleigh**](http://github.com/mbleigh) for spending time on

 [**hashie**](https://github.com/intridea/hashie), [**multi_json**](http://github.com/intridea/multi_json).

-I wanna hug you someday and say in person what great job you done!
+Just be so cool as you are and remember that your work never being useless!

 --------